Hemingray – Melon Ribbed Jar

 Melon Ribbed Jar

-Hemingray of Covington, Kentucky, and Cincinnati, Ohio is associated with several styles of fruit jars, the most famous of them being the Globe Fruit Jar.
+When many antique glass collectors hear the name Hemingray, they think of telegraph insulators.
+Hemingray of Covington, Kentucky, and Cincinnati, Ohio was also associated with several styles of fruit jars, the most famous of them being the Globe Fruit Jar.

-Support Image: Hemingray Melon Ribbed Quart, Dark Aqua, Reproduction metal screw cap, Shiny glass, Flaking of the ground mouth.
-The base is smooth with a slight rocker base effect, Circa 1860s, Scarce – North American Glass
+Support Image: Auction Lot 3132: Hemingray Melon Ribbed Quart, Dark Aqua, Reproduction metal screw cap, Shiny glass, Flaking of the ground mouth.
+The base is smooth with a slight rocker base effect, Circa 1860s, Scarce – Greg Spurgeon, North American Glass

-Support Image: Hemingray Melon Ribbed Half Gallon, Deep Blue-Green.
+Support Image: Auction Lot 9526: Hemingray Melon Ribbed Half Gallon, Deep Blue-Green.
 Reproduction metal cap.
 Sparkling glass, Faint round fisheye bruise on the shoulder.
 Unmarked base.
 Circa 1860s.
-Rare in this large size – North American Glass
+Rare in this large size – Greg Spurgeon, North American Glass

 Support: Reference to Red Book #11, the Collector’s Guide to Old Fruit Jars by Douglas M. Leybourne, Jr.